ASLA supports legislation that would establish centers of

 Sen. Tom Udall (NM) and co-sponsors

 referred to the House Committee on Transportation and Infrastructure, and the

 referred to the Senate Committee on the Environment and Public Works.

-introduced in the 112th and the 111th Congress by Rep. Donna Edwards (MD) and Senator Tom Udall (NM).
-ASLA
+The Green Infrastructure for Clean Water Act (H.R.
+2030, S.1115 was introduced in the 112th and the 111th Congress by Rep. Donna Edwards

 successfully worked to secure several sponsors for both measures.

-September 28, 2011, the House Transportation and
+On September 28, 2011, the House Transportation and

 on “Impact of Green Infrastructure and Low Impact Development on the Nation’sWater Quality, Economy and Communities,” where David Yocca, FASLA, representing

 ASLA, testified on the use of landscape architecture design techniques that

 address stormwater management while jumpstarting economic development in

 111th Congress expired before further action was taken on either measure.

 Banking on Green: A Look at How Green Infrastructure CanSave Municipalities Money and provide Economic Benefits Community Wide